arrayoutofbounds/softeng206_project/tools/README.md

 --> Play the list of files in list by clicking on "Play the list" button --> Load a folder will allow the user to load all the media files in that folder --> Cancel playing the list will remove all the files from the list.

+Add subtitles:
+--> Remember, a video has to be playing for this function to work!
+--> click on"Video Features" menu and go to adding subtitles --> choose a srt file

+Make Subtitles:
+--> Go to "Video Features" menu
+--> Go to "Make subtitles" -- > A new frame will be opened.
+--> Choose a video file to get started
+--> Enter start and end times
+--> Add text to show for those times
+--> Add to preview
+--> Then make a subtitles file
+--> Remember that only the text from the right hand side text area is added to the subtitles file!